SlugSecurity/cyberforce-2022-t126-green-site-backend/README.md

 - [ ] Incomplete
 -----------------------------
 - [ ] Ensure file upload byte limit is enforced.
-- [ ] Ensure name byte limit in contact form is enforced.
-- [ ] Ensure email byte limit in contact form is enforced.
-- [ ] Ensure phone number byte limit in contact form is enforced.
+- [ ] Ensure size limit for form submission is enforced.
-- [ ] Ensure username byte limit is enforced.
-- [ ] Ensure password byte limit is enforced.
+- [ ] Ensure size limit for login submission is enforced.
 - [ ] Ensure custom rate limit for form submission is enforced.
 - [ ] Ensure custom rate limit for login submission is enforced.
 - [ ] Ensure default rate limit is enforced for all other applicable endpoints.
-- [ ] Ensure TLS is being used for SMTP.
+- [ ] Ensure TLS is being used for SMTP and only allows secure ciphersuites.
-- [ ] Ensure TLS is being used for LDAP.
+- [ ] Ensure TLS is being used for LDAP and only allows secure ciphersuites.
-- [ ] Ensure TLS is being used for FTP.
+- [ ] Ensure TLS is being used for FTP and only allows secure ciphersuites.
-- [ ] Ensure TLS is being used for MySQL if possible?
+- [ ] Ensure TLS is being used for MySQL if possible and only allows secure ciphersuites?
-- [ ] Ensure TLS is being used for frontend communication with self-signed cert if possible?
+- [ ] Ensure TLS is being used for frontend communication with self-signed cert if possible and only allows secure ciphersuites?
 - [ ] Ensure garbage inputs on SMTP connection doesn't crash.
 - [ ] Ensure garbage inputs on LDAP connection doesn't crash.
 - [ ] Ensure garbage inputs on FTP connection doesn't crash.